isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 #### Output
 ![TimestampCoverage](OutputImages/timestamp_coverage.png)

 The timestamp coverage varies considerably across applications.
-Most high-traffic applications, such as YouTube, Spotify, Snapchat, and Discord, have review windows spanning only a few days, indicating a high volume of recent user activity.
+Most high-traffic applications, such as YouTube, and Spotify, have review windows spanning only a few days, indicating a high volume of recent user activity.
 In contrast, Early Learning Academy covers reviews dating back to January 2024, suggesting a much lower review frequency.
 Since the collection process retrieves the most recent 1,000 reviews for each application, the length of the time window directly reflects the review activity of each app.

 ### Missing Fields
 The table below summarizes the number and percentage of missing values for each field in the collected dataset.
 Evaluating missing data helps determine whether the dataset is complete enough for downstream processing and identifies fields that may require special handling during data cleaning.